Trending

 The Independent Review Panel said the agency had issues with communications that prevented the Secret Service from communicating with local and state law enforcement, the same conclusion that other investigations made, the AP reported.

 The Secret Service also did not secure the building that would become the perch for Crooks to target Trump.
-The building had a clear line of site to the stage where the former president spoke during the rally.
+The building had a clear line of sight to the stage where the former president spoke during the rally.

-NBC News reported, “the panel has encountered some evidence that Trump Campaign staff expressed resistance regarding the placement of certain heavy equipment and/or vehicles at the site.”
+NBC News reported, “The panel has encountered some evidence that Trump Campaign staff expressed resistance regarding the placement of certain heavy equipment and/or vehicles at the site.”
 The equipment or vehicles could have blocked Crooks’ line of sight.

 But in the end, it was the Secret Service’s duty to make the call, the panel found.